JSON Loadπ

 A valid regular expression (regex) to match part of a file's path or name.
 Files that match the pattern will be included in the load.

-By default, this parameter is set to .*, which matches all files in the specified Staged File Path or Stage parameters.
-The pattern applies to the entire file path, not just the directory defined in Staged File Path.
-If the parameter is left empty, the component automatically uses the pattern .*\.json.
+If this parameter is left empty, the component automatically uses the pattern *, which matches all files within the specified Staged file path or Stage parameters.
+The pattern applies to the entire file path, not just the directory defined in Staged file path.

 The subfolder containing the object to load must be included here.